Introduction

 The model balances multiple objectives:

-• Environmental sustainability: Minimize greenhouse gas emissions (CO₂, CH₄, N₂O), land use change, nitrogen pollution, and water use
+• Environmental sustainability: Minimize greenhouse gas emissions (CO₂, CH₄, N₂O), as well as possibly land use change, nitrogen pollution, and water use

 • Health outcomes: Minimize disease burden from dietary risk factors